Semester Abroad Faculty Member in Residence

 - commitment to both in-class and out-of-class learning;

-- organizational skills sufficient to fulfill the administrative responsibilities of the position;
+- organizational skills sufficient to fulfill the administrative and financial management responsibilities of the position;

 - intended benefits to JMU and the individual's professional development.